Package 'insights'

 v

-A vector with numeric values greater than 2.
+A numeric vector with length greater than 1.

 fac